The World Doesn’t Need Another Ad Agency! NO!

 In cognitive terms, the brain of the wit is less inhibited than that of a linguistic dullard.
 In other words, fairly, well ventilated shall we say?
 Are you WIT(h) me?
 Unabashed, uncensored access to associations, conscious and unconscious, is essential to wit.
 Apologies, people with brain damage don’t qualify!

 The caudate nucleus is one area( 2 kms south of Mira Road..just kidding) of the brain implicated in associative learning and control of inhibitions that may explain how wit is generated.
 Likewise, the frontotemporal region( east of Kandahar..by now you know!) influences personality, language, and emotional development.
-Knowing precisely how these areas of the brain interact and regulate thinking will lead to better ‘ scientific comprehension of wit ‘.
+Knowing precisely how these areas of the brain interact and regulate thinking will lead to a better ‘ scientific comprehension of wit ‘.
 That is if you really are bothered about all of this in the first place.

 So, if you are looking at a guide to ‘ advanced banter ‘, don’t wait for a breakthrough in brain science to cultiWEIGHT wit.
 (W)It’s reasonably simple.
 Just knowing that wit is a kind of associative process already makes you better equipped to be a verbal gymnast.
 The variety of the play of wit manifests through—puns( tumhee pun na!!), rhyme, metaphor, slang, rap(chick), to name a few.